Immunologic Tests for Infectious Disease

 Usually, agglutination tests are rapid but less sensitive than many other methods.
 They can also determine serotypes of some bacteria.

-This test measures complement-consuming (complement-fixing) antibody in serum or CSF.
+Complement fixation measures complement-consuming (complement-fixing) antibody in serum or cerebrospinal fluid.
 The test is used for diagnosis of some viral and fungal infections, particularly coccidioidomycosis.

 The specimen is incubated with known quantities of complement and the antigen that is the target of the antibody being measured.
 The degree of complement fixation indicates the relative quantity of the antibody in the specimen.

 The test can measure IgM and IgG antibody titers or can be modified to detect certain antigens.
 It is accurate but has limited applications, is labor intensive, and requires numerous controls.